 The NDIS Quality and Safeguards Commission (the NDIS Commission) is an independent government agency established to improve the quality and safety of NDIS supports and services.

 Our purpose is to work with people with disability, providers and the community to deliver nationally consistent, responsive and effective regulation for NDIS supports and services.

-Currently operating in NSW and SA, we will progressively rollout nationally by July 2020 and will have a presence in every state and territory capital city.
+We have a presence in every state and territory capital city.
 Our head office is located in Penrith, NSW.

 What we offer

 Our competitive salary package includes an employer superannuation contribution of 15.4 per cent, salary sacrificing, annual holiday leave of 20 days per year and additional paid leave over the Christmas and Easter reduced activity periods, Personal leave, Long Service Leave, Maternity Leave (paid and unpaid) and supporting partner leave.
 Our conditions are detailed in the NDIS Quality and Safeguards Commission Enterprise Agreement 2019-2022.
 An explanation of the Enterprise Agreement is also on this webpage.

 We promote and support flexible working arrangements and opportunities for promotion and development.

 We encourage applications from people with disabilities, LGBTIQA+ people, women and people with diverse linguistic and cultural backgrounds.